KoenvdBerg/csv-validator/README.rst

 - **Performant**: single core validation speed is ~10MB/s and multicore validation speed is ~30MB/s.
 Please see `Benchmark`_.
-- **Extensible**: the entire validation suite is written in Common Lisp thus new validations can be easily added.
+- **Extensible**: validations are written in Common Lisp and stored in validation suites.
+New validations can be easily added.
 - **No-nonsense output**: output is a CSV file that contains location of values that did not pass the validation, including the erronuous value.